Peel, Isle of Man: Governance

-The local authority is Peel Town Commissioners who are based at the Town Hall on Derby Road.
+The local authority is Peel Town Commissioners who are based at Peel Town Hall on Derby Road.
 There are nine commissioners.
 The day-to-day activities of the authority are run by the clerk.

 Town history

 Peel was the capital of the Island before the King of Mann moved his home and military base from Peel Castle to Castle Rushen.
 The last King of Man, Magnús Óláfsson, is recorded in the Chronicle of Mann to have died at Rushen Castle in 1265.

 Peel is the Island's main fishing port and Peel Cathedral is the seat of the Bishop of Sodor and Man.

 Peel is sometimes referred to as the "rose red city", due to the red sandstone used to build the castle and other important buildings.
 As it is in the west, it is also called the "sunset city".
 Peel is a popular seaside destination for Manx residents and visitors in summer.
 It has narrow streets of fishermen's cottages and a Victorian promenade which was built on reclaimed land and a small construction line built for this purpose, as well as sandy beaches.
 For many years the main industries in the town were fishing, trading and shipbuilding.

 There is evidence of local settlers in the Mesolithic Age on both St Patrick's Isle and the nearby Peel Hill, and Neolithic farmers are believed to have settled in the area.

 About 550, a Celtic monastery was founded on St Patrick's Isle.

 Excavations in the 1980s found a large early Christian burial ground, many of the burials dating from around 550.
 Some later graves had Norse burial goods: e.g. the 'Pagan Lady'.
 The ruins of the original Peel Cathedral (c.1250) can be seen within the walls of Peel Castle on St Patrick's Isle.
 This replaced an earlier church.

 Norsemen first came to Mann around the year 800, and ruled the Island for four-and-a-half centuries before finally ceding it to the King of Scotland in 1266.

 Norsemen settled in Peel and used the harbour on the River Neb as a shelter for their longships.
 In 1228 Olaf the Black, King of Mann and the Isles, beached his fleet in the inlet.
 It was attacked and burned by his half-brother Ragnald.
 In 1266, as agreed in the Treaty of Perth, Norway's King Magnus VI ceded the Isle of Man to Scotland.
 The Island came under English control in the 14th century.